microsoft/FluidFramework/docs/content/start/property-dds/property-paths-references.md

 menuPosition: 5
 ---

-Properties can be addressed in PropertyDDS via path.
+Properties can be addressed in Property DDS via path.
 A path describes how to get from a starting point in the property tree to another property.

 A path consists of a sequence of segments, each describing how to get from a property to one of its children.
 The segments